elastic/apm-agent-nodejs/README.md

 ## Advanced usage

-The `captureError()` function can also be given an optional callback which will be called once the error have been logged:
+The `captureError()` function can also be given an optional callback which will be called once the error have been sent to Opbeat:

 ```javascript
 opbeat.captureError(error, function (opbeatErr, url) {